 - Structure compensation processes and pay for the role.
 Structure provides a framework for compensation decisions, such as paying for the role and thereby supporting equal pay for equal work.

 - Run a pay equity analysis.
-Once the above two are in place, check to make sure the system is working as intended by conducting regular and rigorous analyses.
+Once the two pieces above are in place, check to make sure the system is working as intended by conducting regular and rigorous analyses.